danfuzz/samizdat/doc/library-guide/OneOff.md

 It is also discouraged to use this method for lossy conversion.

-#### `.toNumber() -> number`

-Some values have an obvious correspondence to a numeric quantity.
-If so, then this method can be used to access it.
-It is discouraged to bind this to a function that sometimes returns void; it is preferable to cause an error.

 #### `.toString() -> string`

 Some values have an obvious correspondence to a string value.
 If